A1A8ER/A1A8ER/README.md

-- 👋 Hi, I’m @A1A8ER, from Germany!
+- 👋 Hi, I’m @A1A8ER
-- 😞 I was really lost, I didn't know what I should learn...
+- 🚩 I'm from Germany
-- 🌱 I'm trying to get into C#.
+- 🌱 I'm trying to get into C++
-- 💭 My dream is to be program something, that is useful for mathematicians, physicists and chemists.
+- 💭 I want to learn ethical hacking

 <!---
 A1A8ER/A1A8ER is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.